 As well as working in private practice Fay works in a secondary school as a school counsellor working with high-risk vulnerable young people, working alongside outside agencies such as CAMHS, social services and other local support agencies.

 Paula Saunders | Brighton

-Paula is a Psychodynamic Counsellor who takes a collaborative, creative approach with clients.
-She was inspired to become a counsellor due to her experience of working for a number of years for charities including The Samaritans, Cruse Bereavement Care and Childline and her belief in and experience of the therapeutic benefits of a safe, confidential space to explore how we are feeling through a trusting, supportive relationship.
+She takes a collaborative, creative approach with clients.
+She was inspired to become a Counsellor due to her experience of volunteering for charities including The Samaritans, Cruse Bereavement Care and Childline and her belief in and experience of the therapeutic benefits of a safe, confidential space to explore how we are feeling through a trusting, supportive relationship.